 KL’s Chinatown is more steeped in history than the ones you would find in other Asian cities.
-Of course, the availability of memorabilia and great food remains constant factors.
-The Starch Factory Street, notorious for selling fake brands, is a major attraction.
+Of course, the availability of memorabilia and great food remains a constant factor.
+Starch Factory Street, notorious for selling fake brands, is a major attraction.

 Sultan Abdul Samad Building

 Functionally the office for the ministry of communications and tourism, the Sultan Abdul Samad Building is nonetheless a thing of beauty.
-At the centre of the structure is a pretty clock tower, standing at over 40 metres.
+At the center of the structure is a pretty clock tower, standing at over 40 meters.
 This Jalan Raja structure is so photogenic that it has become the most photographed place in KL.

-These were our picks for the best vacation spot Kuala Lumpur.
-Discover your favourites on your visit!
+These were our picks for the best vacation spot in Kuala Lumpur.
+Discover your favorites on your visit!

 PS: If you are interested to share your travel experience, please visit our Travel write for us page to share your article.